 Doula UK was founded in April 2001, as a network of doulas, run voluntarily by doulas.

 Earlier that year a group of us were very fortunate to be part of Michel Odent’s first “training” of doulas in the UK.
-We knew little about how doulas worked in the United States (where the movement had started) so with Michel’s words of undisturbed birth and ‘wise women’ ringing in our ears, Hilary Lewin, Mags Hardwick,Vida Rye, Nicola Wilson, and a group of passionate and motivated women sewed the seed for what has become the only UK-wide organisation for doulas.
+We knew little about how doulas worked in the United States (where the movement had started) so with Michel’s words of undisturbed birth and ‘wise women’ ringing in our ears, Hilary Lewin, Mags Hardwick,Vida Rye, Nicola Wilson, and a group of passionate and motivated people sewed the seed for what has become the only UK-wide organisation for doulas.
 Adela Stockton’s book, ‘Gentle Birth Companions’ charts those early days of the doula movement in the UK.

 Since that time our network has steadily grown and Doula UK now has nearly 700 full members, who are all working doulas in the UK.